-The Company's condensed statement of operations includes a presentation of income per share for common shares subject to possible redemption in a manner similar to the two-class method of income per share.
-Net income per common share, basic and diluted, for Class A redeemable common stock is calculated by dividing the interest income earned on the Trust Account of \$2,790 for the period from July 10, 2020 (inception) through September 30, 2020 (net of applicable franchise taxes of approximately \$3,000 for the period from July 10, 2020 (inception) through September 30, 2020), by the weighted average number of Class A redeemable common stock for the period.
-Net loss per common share, basic and diluted, for Class B non-redeemable common stock is calculated by dividing the net income, less income attributable to Class A redeemable common stock, by the weighted average number of Class B non-redeemable common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.
+The Company's statement of operations includes a presentation of income (loss) per share for common shares similar to the two-class method of income (loss) per share.
+Net income per common share, basic and diluted, for Class A common stock is calculated by dividing the interest income earned on the Trust Account less income and franchise taxes, by the weighted average number of Class A common stock outstanding since original issuance.
+Net loss per share, basic and diluted, for Class B common stock is calculated by dividing the net loss, adjusted for income attributable to Class A common stock, net of applicable franchise and income taxes, by the weighted average number of Class B common stock outstanding for the period.
+Class B common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.